MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 If your previous certificate is expired, restart the AD FS service to pick up the new certificate.
 You don't need to restart the AD FS service if you renewed a certificate before it expired.

-1. Verify that the new certificate(s) will be used for Azure AD Multi-Factor Authentication
+1. Verify that the new certificate(s) is used for Azure AD Multi-Factor Authentication

 After the new certificate(s) become valid, AD FS will pick them up and start using each respective certificate for Azure AD Multi-Factor Authentication within a few hours to one day.
 After AD FS begins using the new certificates, on each server you'll see an event logged in the AD FS Admin event log with the following information: